MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/createpkgdef-utility.md

 - *%vsinstalldir%\Common7\IDE\Extensions\\*

-  If the installation folder is *%localappdata%\Microsoft\Visual Studio\16.0\Extensions\\*, the extension will be recognized by Visual Studio, but will be disabled by default.
+If the installation folder is *%localappdata%\Microsoft\Visual Studio\16.0\Extensions\\*, the extension is recognized by Visual Studio but is disabled by default.
 The user can enable the extension by using **Manage Extensions**.

 If the installation folder is *%vsinstalldir%\Common7\IDE\Extensions\\*, the extension is enabled by default.

 > [!NOTE]
 > The **Manage Extensions** tool cannot be used to access an extension unless it is installed as part of a VSIX package.